KevinSheedy/YesMan/README.md

 Any values that are not set explicitly will be defaulted based on the file default-service-config.json.

+## States / Diffs
+Each service can be put into various states to mimic the behaviour of a stateful application (eg a database).
+State information is stored as a **diff** in .json file.

+## Scenarios
+A **scenario** is a list of services and their current states.
+This allows us to define the behaviour for a particular sequence of service calls.
+See [scenarios.json](scenarios.json).
+The scenario under test is set in [config.json](config.json).
+Changing the scenario in config.json does **not** require a restart.

 ## Use with Grunt
 Yesman can be started via Grunt using the [grunt-express-server](https://github.com/ericclemmons/grunt-express-server) plugin.
 It can also be restarted automatically as your code changes using the [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch) plugin.
 For an example, see [Gruntfile.js](https://github.com/KevinSheedy/YesMan/blob/master/Gruntfile.js)

 ## foo